-In the interest of brevity, it’s a given that the interim FD needs technical knowledge and expertise, but it’s also important to consider the skills and experience that differentiates one interim FD from another.
+In the interest of brevity, it’s a given that the FD needs technical knowledge and expertise, but it’s also important to consider the skills and experience that differentiates one interim FD from another.

 - The interim FD will be expected to inject fresh motivation, stability, direction and balance into the finance function.